abhishek-singh77/workandbreak/README.md

-You can visit this Work And break app here. https://abhishek-singh77.github.io/workandbreak/   <br>
+You can visit this Work And break app here. <br> https://abhishek-singh77.github.io/workandbreak/   <br>
 It's an application which you can use to divide work time and provide yourself with period breaks <br>
 It also has an alarm beep which notifies you when the session is over. <br>
 Created with the help of create-react-app and css.
 Following the FCC guidelines for the project as well.
 And took help from various codepen repositories.